 It is time to write your college admissions essays.
 You have spent some time thinking about your main essay, the one that will tell an admissions team your story and give them a sense of your character and interests.
 But then you realize there is more than just one essay.
 You find that most schools like to ask for an explanation of why you are interested in attending their school.
 Were you thinking about that essay when you began narrowing down your list of schools to which you were going to apply?
 You should have been if you want to improve your chances of admission.

 There is not a one-size-fits-all model for selecting the best and brightest students for college admission.
 Some schools value certain factors more highly than others.
 For example, some schools put stock in a student’s volunteer work, while others more strictly focus on a student’s GPA.
-(We have given a breakdown of the weight of these college admission factors to different colleges and universities on our portal which you can access for free.)

 When trying to choose which schools to apply to, first think about what activities are most meaningful to you.
 Do you like to perform in the school play?
 Do you enjoy leading community service activities in your school?
 Do you enjoy competing in robotics competitions?
 This does not necessarily mean thinking about the activities that you spend the most time conducting.
 You could be a great athlete, but you find performing in the church choir a more rewarding opportunity.
 In that case, you may be better off looking at schools that value a student’s religious commitment.
 Sometimes what you find most meaningful might also be what a college weighs more heavily among admissions factors.